re-ops/re-docs/README.md

 By using Clojure we gain a lot those things for free:

 * Namespace packaging come for free.
-* Composotion is first class (using functional composition, protocols etc..)
+* Composition is first class (using functional composition, protocols etc..)
+* Packaging is granted by using the JVM.
+* We can use any JVM library (or write our own) to integrate with other components.

+But the biggest advantage is the that Clojure is really geared toward processing, transforming and analysing data, which is abundant available when dealing with systems.

 ## Abstractions